Q: What is self-storage, and why would I use it?

 A: There are no guarantees that accidents won’t occur, but we take great care in protecting your goods.
 Be sure to ask the storage facility what specific measures are in place.
 All Storage has on-site resident managers, electronic access control, closed circuit video recording, perimeter fencing, building alarms, and fire alarms at every location.
 Individual door alarms are available at some properties.

 The security of your belongings also includes the construction quality of the unit; make sure the unit is well-built, clean, and free of pests.
 We also recommend that renters use some common sense: Don't store irreplaceable items or things of high value.
 Ask yourself: is this something I would store in my own garage?
 If the answer is no, don't risk placing the goods into storage.

 Q: What exactly can I store in a storage unit?

 A: Almost anything, from abacuses to zithers, even cars and boats.
-There are a few common sense items that can't be stored: pesticides, fertilizers, hazardous substances, burnable fuels, explosives, living things, things that give off odors or which can decay, contraband, and food that's not sealed in cans.
+There are a few common sense items that can't be stored: pesticides, fertilizers, hazardous substances, burnable fuels, explosives, guns, ammo, living things, things that give off odors or which can decay, contraband, and food.
 Be sure to tell our staff the types of goods you plan to store.
 We will be happy to address your storage needs and come up with solutions.